weaveworks-guides/weave-net-legacy/weave-and-docker-platform/1-machine.md

 ## Let's go!

-First, transfer the Weave script and make it executable.
-Note that if you don't have ownership of the /usr/local/bin directory, you may need to preface these commands with sudo:
+First, install the `weave` command.
+Note that if you don't have ownership of the `/usr/local/bin` directory, you may need to preface these commands with `sudo`:

 ~~~bash
 curl -L git.io/weave -o /usr/local/bin/weave
 chmod a+x /usr/local/bin/weave
 ~~~

-Next create a Virtual Machine or a VM on the VirtualBox, called 'weave-1', by running:
+Next create a Virtual Machine or a VM on the VirtualBox, called `weave-1`, by running:

 ~~~bash
 docker-machine create -d virtualbox weave-1
 ~~~

 Once the VM is running, configure your shell environment by running:

 ~~~bash
 eval "$(docker-machine config weave-1)"
 ~~~